FusionAuth/se-code-challenge-and-demo-instructions/README.md

 ### Action Item 1: Quickstart and Local Setup

 **FusionAuth Quickstart**:
-   - Go through a FusionAuth quickstart in the language of your choice (choose from one of the web options, not the 5-minute/mobile/SPA/API quickstarts).
+   - Go through a [FusionAuth quickstart](https://fusionauth.io/docs/quickstarts/) in the language of your choice (choose from one of the **web application** options, not the 5-minute/mobile/SPA/API quickstarts).
    - Set up a local FusionAuth instance running on port 9011 with a basic application.

 1. **Enhance the Application**: